-In pre-pandemic times, the annual reading of Clement Clarke Moore's poem 'Twas the Night Before Christmas at the Church of the Intercession in Harlem was always followed by a visit to the author's grave across the street.
+Missed the annual reading of Clement Clarke Moore's poem 'Twas the Night Before Christmas at Harlem's Church of the Intercession and procession to his grave across the street?

-Make sure to wear sturdy footwear—a stroll through this historic graveyard can at times feel like a romp through the woods.
+Just make sure to wear sturdy footwear—a stroll through this historic graveyard can feel like a romp through the woods.

 The cemetery is open daily from 9am to 4pm.